teamnebo/amped/src/lib/templating/README.md

-## :fr: Documentation

-Ce module contient toute la logique métier de templating pour un builder construit sur l'architecture : section - colonne - composant

-Cela peut concerner la suppression d'un composant comme sa duplication.
+This module contains all the business logic of templating for a builder built on the architecture: section - column - component

+This can concern the removal of a component such as its duplication.

 Les dépendances :